Bailor Barrie: As President of the Fula Progressive Union (FPU)

 Alhaji Barrie's influence led to the FPU gaining strong support from the Fula business community in Sierra Leone, which led to an increase in Fula people's participation in national politics, such as voter turnouts during nationwide elections, prompting the government to start recognising the Fulas as an integral part of the country.

 Family

 At the time of his death, Alhaji Barrie was married to four wives and had at least 15 children.

 Death and funeral

 Alhaji Barrie was involved in a fatal road accident in 1989, just a few miles from Sierra Leone's eastern town of Kenema.
-He was on his way back to Freetown, were he was residing, after a short trip.
+He was on his way back to Freetown, where he was residing, after a short trip.